molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 Open your staging area, navigate to 'Tables' and open the table 'Resources'.
 Your resource id and name are already filled out.
 Click on the pencil sign next to this entry to start editing your rich metadata by filling out the form.
 For cohort studies 'Subcohorts' and 'Collection events' should also be filled out through this route.
-You can later refer to them from columns in the dictionary templates to indicate whch variables were collected during whch collection event.
+You can later refer to them from columns in the dictionary templates to indicate which variables were collected during which collection event.

 ### Define codebooks or data dictionaries